 The primary reason motorcycle collisions occur is because the rider and the bike are not visible to the other driver.
 This can occur during lane splitting or head-on collisions.
 It also can be because of various factors such as the angle at which the motorcycle is traveling beside the passenger cars, environmental conditions like darkness or rain, and distracted driving by other motorists.

 Any head trauma received in a motorcycle accident should be taken seriously, as it is the leading cause of death in motorcycle accidents.

-After you have received medical treatment for your serious injuries, you should contact an experienced lawyer who will help you understand your legal options and can fight for the compensation you deserve.
+After you have received medical treatment for your serious injuries, you should contact Schmidt & Clark, LLP lawyer’s who will help you understand your legal options and can fight for the compensation you deserve.